mikekitckchan/mikekitckchan.github.io/_posts/2019-10-05-host-flask-web-server-in-raspberry-pi.md

 ## Why do we need Nginx and uwsgi?

 As you may know, Flask has its own built-in server.
-However, this server mainly used in development stage and is used for development convenience.
-When your project comes to production, its built-in server would be very slow to response to request and has several security issues.Thus,we would need an HTTP server (i.e. Nginx) and a uwsgi server to connect the HTTP server with our flask web app.
-In this tutorial, we would show you how to deploy a simple "hello world" flask web app in Raspberry Pi using the above said tools.
+However, this server only used for development purpose.
+When your project comes to production, this built-in server too slow and insecure to act as an actual server.Thus,we would need another server to handle the request/response of your web app.
+In this post, we would show you how to use Nginx as an HTTP server and uwsgi as an uwsgi server to connect the HTTP server with our flask web app.

 ## Making a flask app
-To begin, it always a good practice to create a virtual environment for a python project.
+To begin, let's create a Flask web app first.
+When you program in Python, it always a good practice to create a virtual environment for each project.
 So, let's create one for our web app .
 Input the following commaned to create a virtual environment helloworld in any directories you want to work at.
 In this example, we would create the virtual environment at ```/home/pi```.

 ```
 python3 -m virtualenv helloworld